murthy1811/Milestone-Project-3-AirBubble/README.md

   - #### Colour Scheme

     I used the bootstrap theme 'Landing Page' from startbootstrap.com .
-Color theme has not been changed much from the template.
+Color theme has not been changed from the template, as blue, white, black suits very much to the theme Air travel

   - #### Typography

-    Fonts were also carried on from the template with a minor change of using basic fonts 'Lucida Sans' 'Franklin Gothic medium' for the travel story cards
+    Fonts were also carried on from the template with an addition of  using fonts 'Quicksand' for the travel story cards

   - #### Imagery